-A successful Managing Director of Advancement will:
+A successful Managing Director of Development will:

-• Develop new and expand existing best practices around fundraising operations, cultivation, solicitation, and
+• Develop new and expand existing best practices around fundraising, cultivation, solicitation, and

 • Develop strong relationships with board members and key volunteers to increase their involvement and support to ensure Scholar Athletes achieves its fundraising goals

-Development Operations, Strategy, and Team Management:
+Strategy, and Team Management:

-• Hire, supervise, mentor, and develop a small development team, ensuring that roles and responsibilities are established to best serve organizational needs and meet fundraising goals
+• Assess and build out the development team, ensuring that roles and responsibilities are established to best serve organizational needs and meet fundraising goals

 • Further develop and assess the organization’s Annual Fund and process for ongoing cultivation and

 Major and Individual Giving: